 - Location: We currently share a facility with Calvary Midtown, located at 3618 E. Pima Street in midtown Tucson.

-- Time: Adult Sunday school at 9:45am, main worship service at 10:45am.
+- Time: Prayer meeting at 10:00am, worship service at 10:45am.
 Calvary Chapel’s service is before ours, so if you arrive early, please be conscientious toward them.

 Preparing For Your Visit